chgroeling/cpp_realtime_patterns/README.md

 ## Usage
 Each pattern is contained in a stand-alone cpp file.
 They can therefore be compiled directly on [Compiler explorer](https://godbolt.org/) without further dependencies.
 Just copy and past it!

-Furthermore is a Makefile that compiles each pattern with a "gnu" compiler.
+There is also a Makefile in the root directory that compiles each pattern with any "gnu" c++ compiler.
 This Makefile also creates a dissassembly of each pattern object file.
-It is really amazing what a compiler does without the knowledge of its users.
-Have a look!
+It is really amazing to see what a compiler does without the knowledge of its users.
+Take a look!

 ## Credits
 * This repo is largely inspired by [java-design-patterns](https://github.com/iluwatar/java-design-patterns).